 - To become familiar with the scientific literature through general and specialized journals in biological research, and to develop the ability to critically evaluate the original research in your own and related fields.

 - Become skilled in organizing and communicating information in oral presentations, and to respond to critical questioning.

 - Develop clarity, conciseness, and precision in writing, to aid in grant application writing, and publication of your original research results.

-- To learn how to ask incisive scientific questions and gain experience in the design, performance, and interpretation of laboratory experiments and observations.
+- Learn how to ask incisive scientific questions and gain experience in the design, performance, and interpretation of laboratory experiments and observations.

-- To gain familiarity with the preparation and writing of grant applications.
+- Gain familiarity with the preparation and writing of grant applications.

-- To prepare for the teaching as well as the research aspects of an academic career.
+- Prepare for the teaching as well as the research aspects of an academic career.

-- To obtain instruction in research skills and responsible scholarship.
+- Obtain instruction in research skills and responsible scholarship.

 The application process is an online process.
 Application to this graduate program is facilitated through the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS).
 Detailed instructions on how to apply and the application deadlines are posted on the Interdisciplinary Graduate Program in Biomedical Sciences website http://www.kumc.edu/igpbs/how-to-apply.html.